 “It’s hard to get staff to share stories.”
 Glenda Leonard, Development Director at the Salvation Army, said, “We’ve even made it part of their annual reviews, and still, it’s a struggle.”

 You need fresh stories of your success—they prove you change lives.
 You need stories because they open the emotional door of people’s hearts so that your facts, data, and needs can be shared.
 Yet, it is a challenge to get fresh stories from front-line staff and volunteers—partly because they’re busy making the stories happen.

 “Staff have the raw material.”
 Tracey Galloway, CEO of Community Cooperative Ministries in Ft.
 Myers, Florida, shares, “But I have to encourage them to share their stories actively.”

 Here are nine techniques to help you collect more stories.
-They will help you to hear, “This amazing thing just happened” more often.
+They will help you to hear, “This amazing thing just happened,” more often.

 2. Practice Storytelling.

 For example, you might move the best storyteller of the day to the top of the agenda.
 Once his or her issues are done, excuse them from the meeting.

 What are story logs?
 A file folder full of story ideas.
 These can be online or in hard copy.
-Each entry includes enough details for you to remember the incident, such as “Challenger blew up.
-Driving.
-Radio.”
-A good story isn’t necessarily new; it’s effective.
-Allow people to recycle their stories until they win The Story of the Day.
+Each entry includes enough details to remember the incident, such as “Italy.
+Campground.
+Lego Set.” which reflects my memory of September 11 and is enough to trigger my experience.

 Stories are a collection of ideas that work together.
 The formula credited in the media to Pixar is:

 Sandy was the CEO of a nonprofit that served special needs children.
-Whenever, and I mean whenever—you could catch her in a revolving door—she spoke, she told a story about a child the agency served.
+Whenever (and I mean whenever—you could catch her in a revolving door)—she spoke, she told a story about a child the agency served.